- 1. Interstate 95 and Interstate 10 Operational Improvements

 For more information: FDOT

 2. Hart Bridge Expressway Demolition

-The $39 million replacement of the Hart Bridge Expressway ramps near TIAA Bank Field continues.
-Intended to improve accessibility of property around TIAA Bank Field to existing expressway traffic, plans call for an at-grade boulevard and entrance to the stadium, with elevated expressway ramps remaining on either end of the project.
-The project was once anticipated to be completed by the end of 2021.
+The $39 million replacement of the Hart Bridge Expressway ramps near TIAA Bank Field is just about complete.
+Intended to improve accessibility of property around TIAA Bank Field, the project has created an at-grade boulevard and entrance to the stadium between A. Philip Randolph Boulevard and the Hart Bridge with elevated expressway ramps remaining on either end of the project.

 3. RISE Sports Town